This fudgy brownie for one is an easy, low sugar recipe that makes a small serving – NO eggs, dairy, or gluten!

 -Use my Homemade Coconut Milk to aid with natural sweetness.

 -Use a combination of unsweetened chopped chocolate and sweetened chocolate as the topping.
 This is what I always do!
-I really this unsweetened chocolate bar, as it is less bitter than most and contains cacao nibs, which add great texture!
+I really enjoy this unsweetened chocolate bar, as it is less bitter than most and contains cacao nibs, which add great texture!

 Some of the items I use in this recipe include: